CristianOliveiraDaRosa/ivoke_android_app/README.md

 The ideia behind this app was "We need a newsfeed like Facebook but only by peoples near you."

 This was my first self-published app.
 Now I open they code for everyone that want to learn implementation of:

- -XMMP Service for Chat
+1. XMMP Service for Chat

- -Geolocalization
+2. Geolocalization

- -Async Webservice access
+3. Async Webservice access

- -Facebook Integration
+4. Facebook Integration

 #Autor
 Cristian Oliveira